 Climate Action Declarations

 RISE Travel Institute acknowledges the urgency of a collective response to the climate crisis.
 As an educational organization, RISE is committed to sustainability and anti-oppression in travel.
 Climate change and environmental justice are two key areas we address in our sustainable travel curriculum.
-Our core values emphasize integrity, reverence for our planet and all living beings, and ethical responsibility to diversity, inclusion and anti-oppression.
-RISE envisions a world where travel is a force for positive transformation for both travelers and travel destinations.
+Our core values emphasize integrity, reverence for our planet and all living beings, and ethical responsibility to diversity, inclusion, and anti-oppression.
+RISE envisions a world where travel is a force for positive transformation for both travelers and communities around the world.

 Environmental stress factors on local communities, economies, and ecosystems worldwide